chibat/selva/README.md

 # Selva

-Selva is a tiny Java Web framework.
+Selva is a tiny Web framework for Java 8.

 ## Minimal Example